What is a charter school?

 We do not have uniforms so that the learners can maintain a sense of individuality and self-expression.
 Of course, we do make sure that they are dressed appropriately.

 Volunteering and participation are always optional.
 We do strongly encourage participation in order to foster the home/school connection and work tirelessly to create a culture where families feel welcome to come onto campus often.
-We understand that is not an option for every family.
 If possible, families are asked to participate 40 hours per year, which works out to 1 hour per week, or 4 hours per month.
 These hours can be earned through a variety of opportunities intentionally designed to accommodate a range of schedules and ability to participate, including classroom volunteering, operational/facilities assistance, relevant professional expertise, and administrative tasks.

 What does your classroom culture and discipline policy look like?